Weaponized incompetence: What it is and how to know if it's happening in your relationship - Care.com Resources

 Even though weaponized incompetence can be deployed by anyone to get out of an unwanted task, it’s still likely that gender roles have a big influence.
 “If one person was raised in a family where girls helped out with the laundry while boys played outside, they are more likely to repeat this behavior in their own relationship,” adds Lauren Debiac, a therapist at The Ohana in Kailua-Kona, Hawaii.

-Do people use weaponized incompetence on purpose?
+Do partners use weaponized incompetence on purpose?

 While the word “weaponized” makes it seem like weaponized incompetence is always carried out with malicious intent, the reality is more complicated, the experts say.